JonathanCrider/README/README.md

 ## My Engineering Focus

-I specialize in backend development using Node.js, TypeScript, and Express, integrating third-party tools, and taming chaotic workflows.
-My experience includes building APIs, streamlining processes, and working extensively with HubSpot as a database of sorts.
-I’m also fluent in memes and excel at quickly learning new technologies to solve problems effectively.
-If you're wondering whether I’d be a great fit: almost certainly.
-I’m confident I can bring value to your team—let’s skip the hard sell and talk about how I can contribute to your goals instead!
+I specialize in backend development, with a proven track record of building and maintaining REST APIs using Node.js, TypeScript, and Express.
+Recently, I've expanded into systems observability, configuring Linux servers and implementing monitoring solutions with Grafana and Prometheus.
+My experience includes integrating complex business logic into APIs, reducing engineering time by 96% for B2B partner onboarding, and achieving a 12% improvement in customer retention through API refactoring.

+Currently, I'm expanding my backend expertise beyond Node.js/TypeScript.
+I've completed Python coursework and am advancing through SQL and Linux courses on Boot.dev.
+I've built various HubSpot integration APIs, and I enjoy setting up home lab projects like Pi-hole for network filtering.
+While my core stack is Node.js/TypeScript, I've found that picking up new languages and tools is part of the fun of engineering.

 ## Extra Curriculars